Methodology

 Data Availability and Dissemination

-KCTC Student Survey data (1994–2023) are available at kctcdata.org, as are additional resources.
+KCTC Student Survey data (1995–present) are available at kctcdata.org, as are additional resources.
 Availability of data depends on the level of survey participation, high data quality, and data-sharing policies.
 Variables are standardized to facilitate trend analyses and for combining data.
 School district and building data are only available through the district’s superintendent.
 The KCTC Team also performs statistical tests by topic and filters, and sorts the data by race/ethnicity, sex, grade, gender, and sexual orientation.
 Data requests and other KCTC Student Survey-related questions can be sent to [email protected].

 Annual Survey Review Process